shantoroy/shantoroy.github.io/_posts/2020-12-12-intro-to-basic-git-commands-and-github-4-beginners.md

 Install from the [git for windows - link](https://gitforwindows.org/).
 It provides both command-line tool and Graphical User Interface.

 ### Create a GitHub Account
 Create an account in [Github](https://github.com/).
-If you have accounts in social medias (e.g., Facebook or Instagram), you actually know how to open an account anywhere. :zany_face:
+If you have accounts in social medias (e.g., Facebook or Instagram), you actually know how to open an account anywhere. :stuck_out_tongue:

 ### Initial Configuration
 In your local machine, you need to configure your `username` and `email` using the following commands.
 The user name and email refers to your Github account.